Mac Danzig: Return

 On June 17, 2017, it was announced that Danzig would make his MMA return on August 5, 2017, to face WSOF vet Joe Condon for the CFL Junior Welterweight Championship.
 He won via rear naked choke in the third round to become the CFL Junior Welterweight Champion.

+Other media

+Danzig made an appearance the 2011 documentary Forks Over Knives.
+He also appeared as a guest on Joe Rogan's podcast The Joe Rogan Experience in 2012.

+Danzig has been credited as a "Mixed Martial Arts Consultant" for the Nickelodeon television series The Legend of Korra.

 Personal life

-Danzig had a daughter, Nova, in November 2008.

-He has been a vegan since 2004 and is an animal rights advocate.
+Danzig has been a vegan since 2004 and is an animal rights advocate.

-Danzig is credited as a Mixed Martial Arts Consultant for the Nickelodeon television series The Legend of Korra.

-Mac is a semi-professional nature photographer who specializes in landscape and wildlife photography.

-In 2015 he married fellow MMA fighter Angela Hancock (now Angela Danzig) whom he coaches and trains.
-Together, they live in Bend, OR with 2 children.
+In 2015 he married fellow mixed martial artist Angela Hancock, whom he coaches and trains.
+They have two children.

-Danzig appears as himself in the 2011 documentary Forks Over Knives.

-Danzig also appeared as a guest on Joe Rogan's podcast The Joe Rogan Experience in 2012.
+Outside of mixed martial arts, Danzig is a semi-professional nature photographer who specializes in landscape and wildlife photography.

-In June 2018, Danzig announced via his Instagram page that he and his wife would be moving from Los Angeles and opening their own MMA facility known as Danzig MMA in Bend, Oregon.
+In June 2018, Danzig announced via his Instagram page that he and his wife would be moving from Los Angeles and opening their own gym called Danzig MMA in Bend, Oregon.